-- Defining the suppliers who are allowed to publish services to your marketplace. - Administrating your marketplace, for example, managing categories or enabling specific features and settings. - Customizing your marketplace to adapt it to your organization's standards, for example, adapting the texts presented to customers on the marketplace.
+- Defining the suppliers, brokers, and resellers who are allowed to publish services to your marketplace. - Administrating your marketplace, for example, managing categories or enabling specific features and settings. - Customizing your marketplace to adapt it to your organization's standards, for example, adapting the texts presented to customers on the marketplace. - Collecting your share of the revenue for the services offered by suppliers, brokers, and resellers on your marketplace.